What Types of Sunglasses Are Available to Me? Why Should I Wear Them?

 The question as to what kind of sunglasses you should buy depends on a variety of things.
 Here are some things you should take into account:

 The darkness of the lens has no connection to UV protection.
-However, the shade does effect glare protection.
-If you are getting glasses to go to the beach or skiing, you want a darker lens than you might for more normal use in order to reduce glare.
+However, the shade does affect glare protection.
+If you are getting glasses to go to the beach or skiing, you want a darker lens than you might for everyday use in order to reduce glare.
 In contrast, some people may find excessively dark lenses to be uncomfortable.